MetaProvide/nextcloud-swarm-plugin/README.md

 <em>View, download, and file view actions in Nextcloud</em>

-The main file operations that are available in Nextcloud are:
+Using our plugin, the main file operations that are available in Nextcloud are:

 - Upload file(s) to a swarm node
 - Download and view files